Television in India: Satellite television

 These services are provided by locally built satellites from ISRO such as INSAT 4CR, INSAT 4A, INSAT-2E, INSAT-3C and INSAT-3E as well as private satellites such as the Dutch-based SES, Global-owned NSS-6, Thaicom-2 and Telstar 10.

 DTH is defined as the reception of satellite programmes with a personal dish in an individual home.
 As of December 2012, India had roughly 54 million DTH subscribers.

 Cable TV is through cable networks and DTH is wireless, reaching direct to the consumer through a small dish and a set-top box.
 Although the government has ensured that free-to-air channels on cable are delivered to the consumer without a set-top box, DTH signals cannot be received without the set-top box.

-India currently has 6 major DTH service providers and a total of over 54 million subscriber households as of December 2012.
-DishTV (a ZEE TV subsidiary), Tata Play, d2h, Sun Network owned ' Sun Direct DTH', Bharti Airtel's DTH Service 'Airtel Digital TV' and the public sector DD Free Dish.
+India currently has 5 major DTH service providers (including Free-to-Air provided DD Free Dish) and a total of over 54 million subscriber households as of December 2012.
+DishTV (a ZEE TV subsidiary), Tata Play, Sun Network owned ' Sun Direct DTH', Bharti Airtel's DTH Service 'Airtel Digital TV' and the public sector DD Free Dish.
 As of 2012, India has the most competitive Direct-broadcast satellite market, with 7 operators vying for more than 135 million TV homes.
 India overtook the US as the world's largest Direct-broadcast satellite market in 2012.

 The rapid growth of DTH in India has propelled an exodus from cabled homes, and the need to measure viewership in this space is more than ever; aMap, the overnight ratings agency, has mounted a people meter panel to measure viewership and interactive engagement in DTH homes in India.